 The Royal Canadian Mint

 What's the deal with Manitoba and beautiful buildings?
 The Royal Canadian Mint is, appropriately, an absolute architectural gem.
 The building sits alongside the water, its glass exterior shooting up from the ground like a big, reflective pyramid.
-Once you pry your eyes away from the outside, a tour of the Mint will have you holding a $600,000 gold bar and checking out gold medals from the Vancouver Olympic Games that were made on site.
+Once you pry your eyes away from the exterior, a tour of the Mint will have you holding a $600,000 gold bar and checking out gold medals from the Vancouver Olympic Games that were made on site.
 Every single coin in Canada, representing billions every year, is made at this facility, as are coins for over 70 other countries.
 See how they do it, and walk away feeling like you got your money's worth.
-Sorry, I had to.

 Therm?a by Nordik Spa-Nature

 You've kept busy on your trip to Manitoba, hopping from attraction to attraction, and taking advantage of all the cultural and outdoor experiences.
 Now, it's time to relax, which means paying a visit to Therm?a by Nordik Spa-Nature.
-This Scandinavian spa is the perfect place to unwind and destress.
+This Scandinavian-style spa is the perfect place to unwind and de-stress.
 Go for a long soak in the thermal pools, sweat it out in the Finnish saunas, and treat yourself to a massage.
 Then enjoy some fine dining, because you've earned a good meal after all that relaxing, right?

 Assiniboine Park Zoo

 Tigers and leopards and bears, oh my!
 The Assiniboine Park Zoo hosts all three of those animals, in addition to about 1,500 of their friends, in an 80-acre park that's yours to explore.
-Only minutes from downtown Winnipeg, the zoo will bring you from continent to continent through the wide variety of species housed there.
+Only minutes from downtown Winnipeg, the zoo will take you from continent to continent through the wide variety of species housed there.
 Reptiles, birds, fish, mammals... if you can think of it, they probably have it.
 A real highlight of the zoo is the Journey to Churchill experience.
 Watch polar bears swim and play above your head in the Sea Ice Passage underwater viewing tunnels.
-Explore the different landscapes of Churchill from the boreal forest to its tundra and see the animals who make the barren land their home; from caribou and muskoxen, to Arctic fox and wolves.
+Explore the different landscapes of Churchill from the boreal forest to its tundra and see the animals who make the barren land their home: from caribou and muskoxen, to Arctic fox and wolves.